 Nammovalle – the greatest of the Elven cities , Nammovalle was founded by Nammoran the Firstborn in the elbow of the River Daraling and was famous for its towers of tiger striped obsdian, the greatest of which was Nammoran’s Tar-Caedyll.
 Some of the obsidian survived the Reckoning and Kandol’s Elves used it when they built new towers atop Pel Aesylle.
 Kandol had a hunk of the stuff on his desk that he used as a paperweight.

 Elrasirre – founded by Elras, Nammoran’s eldest son, Elrasirre was a city formed in the branches of the Elvetur Forest, high upon a bluff where the River Daraling and the River Siradis met.
 Kandol, modest man that he was, always contended that his uncle Elras was fate’s greatest soldier and he may be right.
 Everything that Elras did was significant, even when he didn’t know it.
 He was an Earthmage of the highest order, able to fuse song and sorcery and when he passed, his gift flowed to Kandol.
-When he forged his covenant with the forest, he was fresh from a rendezvous with the Lady in Belecontar and full with power.
-No one else could have done that.
+When he forged his covenant with the forest, fresh from a rendezvous with the Lady in Belecontar and resplendent with power, the trees gladly offered their boughs.